 If you get paid in multiple currencies you can have them all under one account and switch money between accounts for less.
 Transfers are also fast and traceable for peace of mind.
 If you’d like to find out more about Travelwise’s Borderless account you can read about it here.

 Make sure you take cash in small denominations.
 You don’t want to wave £100 bills around and you’ll find that most people won’t be able to change anything more than $20.

 USD is still the most used currency in the world so check before taking Euros or Sterling that it will be easy to change and or use.

 Credit cards can be evil money sucking monsters but they have their place.
 I recommend taking one or two with you for emergencies.
 Many places will insist on having one, especially car rental agencies and for booking airline flights.
-If you’re robbed then the credit card will be the quickest one to be replaced along with the Travel Card.
+If you’re robbed then the credit card will be the quickest one to be replaced.
 If you do use your credit card on the road make sure that you check it frequently online in case it gets skimmed.

 While a smart phone can do everything with Google maps, it does need a good internet connection.
 Don’t use roaming as it will send you broke before you reach your destination.
 Also do you really want to be pulling out your phone every few seconds and waving it around?
 With a paper map you can show everyone from bus drivers, taxi drivers and helpful helpful strangers exactly where you want to go.
 You can also draw on them, that helps.